SylvainDruaux/SylvainDruaux/README.md

 ### Hi there 👋

 My name is Sylvain, and I'm an iOS developer. <br />
-I'm passionate about creating beautiful and functional apps that make people's lives easier.
+I'm passionate about design and development.

 Thanks for stopping by 🙂